MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 #### ContinueNavigationInEdge

-Raised when the browser wants to stop hosting content and have the navigation to the url continue in the hosting process.
+Raised when the browser wants to stop hosting content and have the navigation to the URL continue in the hosting process.

 > public HRESULT [ContinueNavigationInEdge](#continuenavigationinedge)(LPCWSTR pszUrl, ULONG ulCookieSyncVersion)